Instant Pot Pork Chops and Apples makes an amazing one-pot dinner. Try this sweet-and-savory combo for busy weeknights!

 How to make Instant Pot Pork Chops and Apples

-Below are the step-by-step instructions for making Pork Chops with Apples in the Instant Pot.
+Below are the step-by-step instructions for making Pressure Cooker Pork Chops and Apples (in the Instant Pot).
 Yum!

 A printable recipe card is included at the end of this post.